davidbradway/resume-bibtex/resume_with_citations.md

     Research Scientist, 2014 - present

+    -   Managing clinical trials on Short-Lag Spatial Coherence (SLSC) imaging in fetal clinic
+    -   Working with graduate students on their dissertation projects
+    -   Contributed to several grant applications, one of which was successfully funded by the NIH

 *   **Technical University of Denmark (DTU)** (Kongens Lyngby, Denmark)

     Postdoctoral Researcher, 2013 - 2014

     -   Developed OpenCL software for processing 3-D Doppler ultrasound data on the GPU
-    -   Presented results in conference abstract, poster, and proceedings
+    -   Presented results - one conference presentation, one poster, and two proceedings (SPIE 2014 & 2015)
-    -   Completed pre-clinical feasibility study of cardiac vector flow imaging and preparing peer-reviewed article
+    -   Examined feasibility of transthoracic cardiac vector flow imaging on a phased-array probe

 *   **Duke University** (Durham, NC, USA)